devtron-labs/devtron/docs/user-guide/deploy-chart/deployment-of-charts.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deployment-of-charts/charts-1.jpg)

-Click on chart and it will redirect you to `Chart Details` page where you can see number of instances deployed by using the same chart.
+Click on chart and it will redirect you to `Chart Details` page where you can a see number of instances deployed by using the same chart.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deployment-of-charts/charts-2.jpg)